fvan-wij/CPP_Modules/CPP_Module02/README.md

 - The point of flushing IO streams:
 Usually, an explicit flush is necessary before a call to std::sytem, especially if it performs any screen I/O.
 In most other cases, std::endl is redundant and my degrade performance.

+## Fixed-Point numbers

+Fixed-Point numbers are a balance of performance, accuracy, range and precision.
+In essence, a Fixed-Point number is way for us to represent fractional numbers using bits.
+We simply reserve a portion of the bits for fractional numbers, which is defined by the binary point.
+Shifting the binary point, has impact on the precision of Fixed-Point number.

+- Key conccepts
+**Fractional number**
+A number that is fractional, in general, numbers after the decimal point are considered fractional numbers

+**Binary point**
+The width or number of bits used to express fractional numbers.
+The bits that encompass this area are considered binary fractions.

+**Raw bits of the Fixed-Point number**
+This is a value that represents the fixed-point number.
+When you apply some logical operations such as bitshifting, etc. you can convert this to a fractional number.